yanxingjianken/yanxingjianken.github.io/_posts/2024-08-15-A_Midsummer_Shanghai_Dream.md

 And then there’s Shanghai — where sophistication dances with everyday simplicity, an effortless rhythm unique to this city, as known as “qiang diao” (腔调).

-Should you be lucky enough to savor real Shanghai cuisine, you won’t find caviar or black truffles, nor dishes crafted for Michelin stars.
+Should you be lucky enough to savor some real Shanghai cuisine, you won’t find caviar or black truffles, nor dishes crafted for Michelin stars.
 Instead, the allure lies in simplicity, in the everyday—yet bound by stringent, almost ritualistic rules.
 [Xiaolongbao](https://en.wikipedia.org/wiki/Xiaolongbao), a delicate steamed bun filled with crab and pork, will enchant you with its first bite.
 But for the true locals, only the [golden-claw crabs](https://en.chinaculture.org/focus/focus/2010expo_en/2010-04/22/content_377509.htm) from Yangcheng Lake will suffice — and yes, we can tell the difference.
 Another seemingly humble yet intricate dish is [Yanduxian](https://en.wikipedia.org/wiki/Yanduxian), a pork soup enriched with bamboo shoots and tofu.
 The bamboo shoots must come from the tender tips of the first spring growth, and again, we know the difference.